7 Secrets to Keeping Your Dog Calm When The Doorbell Rings

 For lots of dogs, it all about excitement and they bark in anticipation of what or who is on the other side of the door (maybe it’s a Tug-E-Nuff delivery!).

-Other dogs feel territorial about their home and see someone approaching the door and making a strange dig-dong noise come from it as a threat.
+Other dogs feel territorial about their home and see someone approaching the door and making a strange ding-dong noise come from it as a threat.
 Instead of sitting quietly on the sofa, they bark loudly to alert you and as a warning to the person on the other side.

 So, what’s the secret to changing their behaviour?